dapr/docs/howto/invoke-and-discover-services/Readme.md

 ## 1. Choose an ID for your service

-Dapr allows you to assign a global, unique identifier for your app.<br>
+Dapr allows you to assign a global, unique ID for your app.<br>
-This ID will also encapsulate state for your app, regardless of the number of instances it may have.
+This ID encapsulates the state for your application, regardless of the number of instances it may have.

+### Setup an ID using the Dapr CLI

+In Standalone mode, set the `--app-id` flag:

+`dapr run --app-id cart --app-port 5000 python app.py`

-### Setting up an ID using Kubernetes
+### Setup an ID using Kubernetes

 In Kubernetes, set the `dapr.io/id` annotation on your pod: